Adult Re-Education Fund

 A graduate of Eastern Hancock and of Ball State University, Naomi was a sweet girl with a big heart and passion for kids and teaching.
 She loved helping out her grandfather at the Indiana State Fair in Pioneer Village, volunteering wherever needed.
 Children loved working with her just as much as she did with them, which truly shows why she got her Bachelor’s in Education from Ball State.
-Naomi was known for her strong work ethic, responsibility, caring attitude and love for life.
+Naomi was known for her strong work ethic, responsibility, caring attitude, and love for life.

 She was sadly taken in a tragic car accident in 2008.
 Her family knew immediately that she would want them to do something to benefit others.
-Naomi credited her receipt of the Earl and Irene Brooks Scholarship, administered by the Community Foundation, for making it financially possible for her to attain her elementary education degree and work with children right here in Hancock County where she had been born and raised.
+Naomi credited her receipt of the Earl and Irene Brooks Scholarship, administered by the community foundation, for making it financially possible for her to attain her elementary education degree and work with children right here in Hancock County where she had been born and raised.

 Ashlee Brooke Spangler Memorial Scholarship Endowment Fund

 In a lasting tribute to a young lady who made an impact on the lives around her, this scholarship fund is for a New Palestine High School graduating senior.
-Ashlee was an honor student at New Palestine High School where she participated on the golf team, and softball team…including the All-Star Softball Team.
+Ashlee was an honor student at New Palestine High School where she participated on the golf team and softball team…including the all-star softball team.
 Ashlee worked hard as a waitress at Steak ‘N’ Shake, and yet served as a member of the Nazarene Youth International.
 Her untimely death at age 16 led her loved ones to start this scholarship fund in her honor and to help other students continue in their educational goals.

 Lewis and Louise Spilker Memorial Education Scholarship Endowment Fund

 Louise Spilker grew up in the panhandle of Texas.
-After high school she attended Denton College for women and later began working in a business office in Amarillo, Texas.
+After high school, she attended Denton College for women and later began working in a business office in Amarillo, Texas.
 It was here that she met Lewis who was in the Army Air Corps and stationed at Amarillo Air Field.
 They got married in 1943 and then moved to Indianapolis after he was out of the service, as Lewis grew up in Hancock County.

 When her boys were in school, Louise went back to school herself and received her degree from Butler University in home economics.
-Even after she started teaching in the area, she went on the complete her Master’s degree at Purdue University in psychology and family living.
-Then she taught at Creston Jr. High and at Warren Central until she retired until 1985.
+Even after she started teaching in the area, she went on to complete her Master’s degree at Purdue University in psychology and family living.
+Then she taught at Creston Jr. High and at Warren Central until she retired in 1985.
 She also wrote and published a book called, “Sewing Know-Why.”

 Lewis worked at Eli Lilly working as a draftsman, accountant, and headed up payroll accounting for the Elizabeth Arden division of Eli Lilly.
 He finally retired in 1981 after 35 years of employment with Eli Lilly.
-Both Lewis and Louise believed in God and Church, family, and a commitment to hard work and friendships.
+Both Lewis and Louise believed in God and church, family, and a commitment to hard work and friendships.

 Greenfield Kiwanis J. B. Stephens Scholarship

 This scholarship fund, created by the Greenfield Kiwanis, honors the achievements and community service of one of its longest and proudest members J. B. Stephens.
-This gentlemen dedicated his life to service in the community through his active participation in Kiwanis for over 50 years.
+This gentleman dedicated his life to service in the community through his active participation in Kiwanis for over 50 years.
 Qualified students must plan to pursue a major in the field of education.

 Kevin Storm Memorial Scholarship Endowment Fund

 Kevin was a member at IndianKentuck Baptist Church in Canaan, Indiana.
-He also held membership with numerous groups such as John Purdue Club, Purdue University President’s Council and the National Rifle Association.
+He also held membership with numerous groups such as John Purdue Club, Purdue University President’s Council, and the National Rifle Association.

 His mother, Thelma Storm Spencer, and brother, David Spencer, started this Memorial Scholarship in his tribute so they could honor his memory and also help provide educational support to graduating seniors of Greenfield-Central High School who wish to further their education at Purdue University.